qq1012510777/cuDFNsys/README.md

   <img width="300" src="https://github.com/qq1012510777/cuDFNsys/blob/main/moive_particlesII.gif">
 </p>
 <p align="center">
     <em>Figure 1.
 Dispersion in a DFN with a column-like domain.
 The number of particles is 500 000.
-The movement of particles is purely driven by the advection.</em>
+The movement of particles is purely driven by the advection.
+Left: the DFN and hydraulic head field.
+Right: the particle spreading. </em>
 </p>

 # Authors